 When a couple with children divorces, the Colorado court system uses the divorce proceedings to determine the best interests of the children going forward after the marriage ends.
 Since the divorcing couple will likely move into separate homes, custody and child support payments are common elements of divorce proceedings.
 In the state of Colorado, child support aims to provide the children of a divorcing couple with the best quality of life possible with minimal disruption to their established routines.
 The aim of every divorce case involving children is to rule in favor of the children’s best interests.

-Judges who make determinations in Colorado divorce and family law cases concerning child support and custody will review each spouse’s financial records and other evidence to determine the parents’ ability to raise their children and provide financial security.
+Judges who make determinations in Colorado divorce cases concerning child support and custody will review each spouse’s financial records and other evidence to determine the parents’ ability to raise their children and provide financial security.
 If one parent earns much more money than the other but the judge reviewing the case deems both parents equally fit to raise their children, the judge may decide the higher-earning spouse must pay child support to the lower-earning spouse so the children experience minimal disruptions to their lives when moving between the parents’ homes.